Radziłów

 Radziłów (ראַדזשילעווע) is a village (formerly a town) in Grajewo County, Podlaskie Voivodeship, in north-eastern Poland.
 It is the seat of the gmina, an administrative district called Gmina Radziłów.
-It lies approximately 27 km south of Grajewo and 61 km north-west of the regional capital Białystok.
 In 2007 the village had a population of 1,267.

 History

+Early history

 The history of Radziłów is closely connected with the history of Masovia Province from before the Partitions of Poland.
 The first settlers arrived in the Middle Ages and began clearing the impenetrable forest.
 Masovian Dukes, who owned the area, issued the rights to enter the forest and harvest it.
 Among the first settlers were bee-keepers, fishermen, hunters and loggers, who sold honey, wax, fish and lumber to neighboring towns, Wizna and Goniądz.
 The lumber was also transported via Biebrza and Ełk river waterways to Gdańsk.

-The founding of the city took a long time.
-Radziłów was formally established by Prince Konrad III, with Kazimierz III, Bolesław V and Janusz II, who gave it the city rights on May 9, 1466.
+The founding of the town took a long time.
+Radziłów was formally established by Prince Konrad III, with Kazimierz III, Bolesław V and Janusz II, who gave it the town rights on May 9, 1466.
 The town began to flourish in the 16th century.
+It was a county seat and royal town of the Kingdom of Poland, administratively located in the Masovian Voivodeship in the Greater Poland Province.
 Located at a trading route between Wizna and Wąsosz, it became a commercial center for bakers, shoemakers, tailors, butchers, blacksmiths, wheelwrights, cooper-makers and potters.
 The main square in Radziłów at the time (180 m × 120 m in size) was bigger than in Warsaw (70 m × 94 m) and in Płock (140 m × 70 m) and held two weekly markets, on Monday and on Sunday (from 17th century on) as well as a fair on Wednesday added by king Władysław IV in 1641.
 The majority of inhabitants lived off farming.